-It was on this day in 1959 that Montreal Canadiens goaltender Jacques Plante became the first NHL goalie to wear a protective face mask.
+On today’s date in 1959, Montreal Canadiens goaltender Jacques Plante became the first National Hockey League (NHL) netminder to wear a protective face mask.

-According to canadianchannel.ca, Plante had used a crude home-made fibreglass mask in practice since 1956 after missing 13 games because of sinusitis.
-Canadiens head coach Toe Blake did not allow him to wear it during regulation play, but on November 1, 1959, an Andy Bathgate shot broke his nose three minutes into a game against the New York Rangers.
+After missing 13 games in 1956 because of sinusitis, Plante began using a crude home-made fibreglass mask in practice.
+Canadiens head coach Toe Blake disapproved of the mark during games, but on Nov.
+1, 1959, an Andy Bathgate shot broke his nose three minutes into a game against the New York Rangers.

-The Canadiens won the game 3-1.
+The Canadiens eventually won the game 3-1.

 Plante refused to discard the mask for future games, and Blake eventually relented as the team’s unbeaten streak stretched to 18 games.